Rohitpatil2000/M1_Game_bouncingball/1_Requirement/SWOT Analysis.md

 4W's

-Who : Anyone can play anytime.
+Who : Gamer can play game anytime.

 What : Virtual medium to play the game.

-When : Can be played from anytime.
+When : Gamer can play game from anywhere.

-Where : Everyone can play anywhere this game.
+Where : On the Laptop or PC .

 1'H